Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Background Neutron Star and Ocean Model

 \subsection{Neutron Star Ocean Depth}

-The depth of the neutron star ocean is dependent on the density at which the neutron star crust melts.
+The depth of the neutron star ocean depends on the density at which the neutron star crust melts.
 The top of the crust is typically considered to be a body-centered cubic (bcc) Coulomb crystal \citep{1995ApJ...449..800B, 2007ASSL..326.....H, 2009PhRvL.102s1102H, 2018MNRAS.480.5511B, 2020PhRvD.101j3025G}.
 In a Coulomb crystal, the ions which compose the lattice interact exclusively by the Coulomb interaction \citep{2018MNRAS.477.4391C} because the electron screening in the outer crust is weak \citep{2008LRR....11...10C}.
 The Coulomb crystal undergoes a phase transition when the thermal energy exceeds the electric binding energy of the material by some critical factor $\gamma$ \citep{1993PhRvE..47.4330F}.
 The crust melts when the following condition is met:

 where $k_{B}$ is Boltzmann's constant, $T$ is the temperature, $\epsilon_0$ is the permittivity of free space, Z is the proton number of atomic nuclei in the lattice, $e$ is electron charge, and $d$ is the mean spacing between nuclei.
 Molecular dynamics studies have found $\gamma\approx173$ \citep{1993PhRvE..47.4330F}.
-Assuming that the number density of atomic nuclei is $n_N=(\frac{4}{3}\pi d^3)^{-1}$, the mass density $\rho_o$ at which the crust melts and the ocean forms is
+Assuming that the ion number density is $n_i=(\frac{4}{3}\pi d^3)^{-1}$, the mass density at which the crust melts and the ocean forms is

 where $A$ is the atomic mass of the nuclei in the lattice, $m_n$ is nucleon mass, and we have used the condition in equation \ref{eq:melt} for $d$ at the transition between the neutron star crust and ocean.
-Equation \ref{eq:odensity} shows the melting density's strong dependence on atomic number of the ions and temperature.
+Equation \ref{eq:odensity} shows the melting density's strong dependence on temperature and ion atomic number.
 More proton-rich nuclei will reduce the density at which the ocean begins.